mskec/react-blueprint-demo/README.md

 ## About

+This is the `redux` branch of the `react-universally` starter kit.

-This starter kit contains all the build tooling and configuration you need to kick off your next universal react project, whilst containing a minimal "project" set up allowing you to make your own architecture decisions (redux/mobx etc).
+It provides you with the build tooling and configuration you need to kick off your next universal react redux project.

 ## Features